-- 2 In extreme cases the 'other' to which a language expression is pointing can be another language expression!
-This happens when we are talking about our talking or writing. - Margaret Harris, editor.
+- In extreme cases the 'other' to which a language expression is pointing can be another language expression!
+This happens when we are talking about our talking or writina. - Margaret Harris, editor.
 Language Experience and Language Development: From Input to Uptake.
-Lawrence Erlbaum Associates, Hillsdale (USA), 1992 Paul Fletcher and Brian MacWhinney, editors.
-The Handbook of Child Language. - Basil Blackwell Ltd, Oxford (UK), 1995 5 Paul Bloom.
+Lawrence Erlbaum Associates, Hillsdale (USA), 1992 Paul Fletcher and Brian MacWhinney, editors The Handbook of Child Language Basil Blackwell Ltd, Oxford (UK), 1995 - Paul Bloom.
 How Children Learn the Meanings of Words.
-The MIT Press, Cambridge (MA), 2000 - 6 Gerd Doeben-Henisch and Matthias Wagner.
+The MIT Press, Cambridge (MA), 2000 - Gerd Doeben-Henisch and Matthias Wagner.
 Validation within Safety Critical Systems Engineering from a Computational Semiotics Point of View.
 In Proceedings of the IEEE Africon2007 Conference.
-IEEE, 2007 has to presuppose that all the other experts will interpret the expressions of the actor story in a sufficiently similar way.
+IEEE, 2007 heads of the participating experts and stakeholders.
+Whatever some expert will write in an actor story he is using his actual encoded meaning and he has to presuppose that all the other experts will interpret the expressions of the actor story in a sufficiently similar way.
 In everyday communication the different experts can always make small tests whether this assumption of the sufficient same meaning is true by checking how the other expert is responding to the text and how the other expert will associate the text with certain kinds of objects or behaviors in the shared real world.
 The expressions of the everyday language as such show no meaning; you really have to know the meaning function to reach the intended meaning.